arkency/posts/posts/2017-07-14-how-to-safely-store-api-keys-in-rails-apps.md

 #### Cons:

+* Won't work with dynamic keys provided by users of your app
 * Every developer working on your app knows API keys.
 This can bite you later when that person leaves or is fired.
 And I doubt you rotate your API keys regularly.
 That includes every notebook your developers have, which can be stolen (make sure it has encrypted disc) or gained access to.
 * Every 3rd party app has access to this key.
 That includes all those cloud-based apps for storing your code, rating your code, or CIs running the tests.
 Even if you never have a leak, you can't be sure they don't have a breach in security one day.
 After all, they are very good target.
 * Wrong server configuration can lead to exposing this file.
 There has been historical cases where attackers used `../../something/else` as file names, parameter names to read certain files on servers.
 Not that likely in Rails environment, but who knows.